FreektenDoesschate/ECT-UP/README.md

 ## Preprocessing

 The goal is to perform uniform preprocessing for all modalities across datasets.
+For more info on preprocessing, click [here](UP-preprocessing).
+For each modality we procide:
+* A detailed description of the preprocessing steps and software used
+* Code that was used to perform preprocessing
-Click [here](UP-preprocessing) for a detailed description, code, and status of the preprocessing steps taken.
-We also provide example texts for your manuscript.
+* The current status of the preprocessing for each modality
+* Example texts on the preprocessing procedurefor your manuscript.

 ## Quality Control (QC)

 We aim to perform state-of-the-art quality control for each datamodality that was acquired.
 Quality was both assessed using quality metrics and visual inspection.
+[Here](QC-UP) you'll find for each datamodality:
+* A detailed description of the QC process
+* The current status of the QC process
-Click [here](QC-UP) for more information on the QC proces for different modalities.
+* Example texts on the QC proces to include in your manuscript

 ## Processing (1st-level analysis)

 To make the proces from hypothesis to paper easier and faster, we aim to extract features from each datamodality that can be used with ease.
-[Here](UP-processing) you'll find the list of datafeatures we aim to extract and the current status of the analysis.
+[Here](UP-processing) you'll find for each modality:
+* The list of datafeatures we aim to extract
+* The code we used for analysis
+* Essential papers on the performed analysis
+* The current status of the analysis
+* post-processing QC steps (?)